Best Edge Computers: Driving the Future of Distributed Computing

 Understanding Edge Computing and Edge Computers

-Edge computing operates as a distributed computing model that moves computation and data storage closer to where they are needed.
+Edge computing operates as a distributed model that relocates computation and data storage closer to where they are needed.
 This approach reduces latency, conserves bandwidth, and enables real-time data processing.

 Key characteristics of edge computing: